Dewanganpankaj/mininet/README.md

 # mininet
 working with mininet and create custom topology before going to resolve the problem make an custome topology as per our requirement
-# codde for custom topology
+# code for custom topology
 from mininet.topo import Topo

 class MyTopo(Topo):